 The way it used to be, buying things online was quite a risk.
 All you had were pictures and the occasional video to give you some idea of a product’s quality, sizing, etc. and often these could be misleading.
 Whether intentional or not, bad lighting and poor camera quality led to a lot of people losing trust in online selling, especially when it came to clothes and other items that needed accurate sizing information.

 With the introduction of augmented reality, all that changed.
 Not only can you get an idea of an item’s shape, size, color and more, you can also put your products in a variety of different locations or situations to demonstrate how they stand up.
-Not only that, but customers can see how items might fit into their own spaces, similar to trying on clothes in a dressing room but for furniture, decorations and more!
+Not only that, but customers can see how items might fit into their own spaces, similar to trying on clothes in a dressing room but for office furniture like this office chair ergonomic catalog, decorations and more!

 AR/VR technology is still quite new, but with all the support it’s being given there’s no chance of it simply being a fad that goes away like 3D TV or smart glasses.
 It’s completely captured the imaginations of people worldwide, and has long since been present in movies and TV shows.